-Filling an air mattress with a plastic bag is very manual, but it might be the best option you have when you are in a pinch.
+Filling an air mattress with a plastic bag is very manual, but it might be your best option when you are in a pinch.

 Raise your hand if you take a leaf blower camping with you.
 I can honestly say I have done this 🙂

-A leaf blower can be used to clear a campsite, stoke up your campfire and blow up an air mattress.
-Basically, if it blows air, it can inflate your mattress.
+A leaf blower can clear a campsite, stoke up your campfire and blow up an air mattress.
+If it blows air, it can inflate your mattress.

-Fitting the blower to the mattress valve can be tricky, just like most of the other methods listed, but with a bit of creativity, you can make it work.
+Fitting the blower to the mattress valve can be tricky, just like most of the other methods listed, but with some creativity, you can make it work.

-It can be a little tricky to get the air mattress valve and a leaf blower in sync, but once you do, it will only take a few minutes to fill up the mattress.
+Getting the air mattress valve and a leaf blower in sync can be tricky, but once you do, it will only take a few minutes to fill up the mattress.